 “Hey, nice shot!”

 You get the picture.
 If you must communicate, consider using hand signals and gestures to convey simple concepts like a thumbs up for “good job!”
 Save the non-vital chatter for the clubhouse or parking lot later.

 2. Offer advice only if solicited.
 Unless you see a glaring safety breach, do your best to refrain from giving the shooter next to you advice unless he or she asks for it first.
-Keep in mind there are myriad shooting styles, techniques; the range is the place to try them without worry.
+Keep in mind there are myriad shooting styles and techniques, and the range is the place to try them without worry.
 After the shooting session, plenty of shooters are eager to learn from others and swap tips.

 In sum, be safe, polite and mindful of those around you.
 If you do so, you’re almost guaranteed to have a good and productive time at the range!